Vaso Čubrilović: World War II and later life

 In early 1945, Čubrilović was appointed Minister of Agriculture in Tito's government.
 In August of that year, he pushed for the implementation of the Law on State Agricultural Farms, which emphasized the need to undertake economic measures that would rebuild and strengthen Yugoslavia's agricultural sector. Čubrilović was later appointed Minister of Forestry.
 In 1959, he became a correspondent of the Serbian Academy of Sciences and Arts (SANU), and in 1961, he was granted full membership. Čubrilović was also a correspondent of the Yugoslav and Bosnian academies of sciences and arts, and a regular member of the Montenegrin Academy of Sciences and Arts.
 In 1976, he became an honorary member of the Soviet Academy of Sciences.
-In his later years, Čubrilović distanced himself from the Pan Slav, and later nationalist, ideologies of his youth.
+In his later years, Čubrilović distanced himself from the Pan-Slavic, and later nationalist, ideologies of his youth.
 Referring to Franz Ferdinand's assassination, he said: "We destroyed a beautiful world that was lost forever due to the war that followed."
+The historian Cathie Carmichael writes, "Was this really a "beautiful world" or was Čubrilović just forgetting the rage that he and his friends felt in 1914?
+In answer, it would be fair to say that the Habsburg regime was both oppressive and progressive.
+It shaped Bosnia and Hercegovina through radical infrastructural development and by injecting capital, but the insolent stare of people indicated that many thought they would be better off without the [Germans] amongst them in their ancestral lands."

-In 1986, he expressed public disapproval of the SANU memorandum, which argued that Yugoslavia's Serbs were being discriminated against and called for a fundamental reorganization of the state.
+In 1986, Čubrilović expressed public disapproval of the SANU memorandum, which argued that Yugoslavia's Serbs were being discriminated against and called for a fundamental reorganization of the state.
 In 1987, the Yugoslav Presidency awarded Čubrilović the Order of the Yugoslav Star. Čubrilović died in Belgrade on 11 June 1990, aged 93.
 At the time of his death, he was the last surviving participant in the conspiracy to kill Franz Ferdinand.
 He is interred at the Alley of Distinguished Citizens in Belgrade's New Cemetery.